GSA/search.digitalgov.gov/_posts/2017-03-22-analytics-alerts.md

 [DigitalGov Search](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Analytics > Analytics Alerts

-Analytics Alerts let you receive email alerts when your site visitors are getting no results for a particular query or when a query is getting a [low click-through rate](#Low-Query-Click-thru-Rate-(CTR)).
+Analytics Alerts let you receive email alerts when your site visitors are getting no results for a particular query or when a query is getting a low click-through rate.

 ## No Results

 Set up this alert to be notified if specific queries are frequently searched for but are returning no results.
-Help on specific fields follows, or [skip to an example](#no-results-example).
+Help on specific fields follows.

 **Name**